 The JACK documentation is of course an important piece of documentation, but tutorials are probably more useful for beginners.

 AutoStatic website is packed with good info and stuff.
 Have a look, especially if you are interested in Raspberry Pi.

 Finally, although it doesn’t seem to be a very active blog, something interesting can be found at The Penguin Producer.

 Distro Specific Resources:

 This part has been briefly treated also in another post.

 Probably the worst documentation is the one provided by Ubuntu.
 It is not super bad, but it is not contained in one single place and often a lot of pages are outdated.
 Again, better to refer to the Ubuntu Studio derivative and relative documentation, but beware that often pages are really outdated (like this, last edited 2010) and the info hard to navigate (like this useful page unlinked by the main documentation).
-Probably more useful are the Forums, which have a special section for Ubuntu Studio (on which I am active, although not an Ubuntu user any more).
+Probably more useful are the Forums, even if the Ubuntu Studio section has been closed.
+A new resource recently surfaced, an Ubuntu Studio manual that can be found here.

 KXStudio is the Pro Audio treasure of the Debian based Linux lover, supplying a distro, repositories and documentation that can be enabled and used on every Debian based distro, comprising Ubuntu.
 The manual can be found here.
 A very quick upgrade tutorial is also available on LinuxMusicians.